causalnet/user-extensions-maven-extension/README.md

 Unfortunately this only works per-project.
 There are some extensions that need to be registered for all builds (for example, a new Wagon provider or a custom password decrypter).

-Once this extension is registered, you will be able to put an `extensions.xml` file in your `<user home>/.m2` directory and it will be used to load extensions, but will be used every Maven build.
+Once the user-extensions-maven-extension is registered, you will be able to put an `extensions.xml` file in your `<user home>/.m2` directory and it will be used to load extensions for every Maven build.

 ## Requirements